 Before launching this blog, I did a lot of research on blogging and I found a lot of really great advice.
 One piece of advice that continued to pop-up in my research was to write about things I know.
 Experts say to use my strengths to put out quality content.
 I agree with this to an extent, but I have a slightly different approach I want to try.

-A book I love, called The Happiness Project (Revised Edition): Or, Why I Spent a Year Trying to Sing in the Morning, Clean My Closets, Fight Right, Read Aristotle, and Generally Have More Fun“>The Happiness Project by Gretchen Rubin, is a great example of learning through writing.
+A book I love, called The Happiness Project by Gretchen Rubin, is a great example of learning through writing.
 Gretchen shares her journey to improve her happiness over the course of a year, taking on new challenges each month.
 You can read it or listen to it on audible like me.
 This book greatly inspired me even though it did not have direct advice for me.
 It was enough to put an idea in my head to use my own creativity to improve my life and happiness.
 I believe this way of sharing will still help and motivate people.

 What’s to Come

 Next week, I will post about my first goal.
-(Here is a hint: I will start with the mind.)
-I will share why it is a goal for me, my plan of attack and challenges as I face while trying to stick to it.
+(Here is a hint: I will start with my mind.)
+I will share why it is a goal for me, my plan of attack and the challenges I face while trying to stick to it.
 Hopefully the need to keep you updated will pressure me to stick with it!
+In other words, accountability!